rosmed/slicer_ros2_module/docs/pages/robot-visualization.rst

    cd ~/ros2_ws
    source install/setup.bash
-   ros2 launch slicer_ros2_module slicer.launch.py
+   ros2 run slicer_ros2_module slicer

-You can pass additional arguments to Slicer via ``slicer_args``:
+You can pass additional arguments directly to Slicer:

 .. code-block:: bash

-   ros2 launch slicer_ros2_module slicer.launch.py slicer_args:="--homedir /tmp/foo"
+   ros2 run slicer_ros2_module slicer --homedir /tmp/foo

 After these steps you should be able to load the robot in SlicerROS2!